Mr. Right Again for Her

 With too many emotions to claim clogging her chest, she held out her arms.

 Thea stepped into them.
 “I know you understand.
 That’s why we work so well together.”
-Thea gave her a tight hug and stepped back.
+She gave her a tight hug and stepped back.
 “To be honest, your unrelenting charity work at the orphanage is the biggest reason I wanted to come work for you.”

 She’d submitted her application online a year ago.
-Tess had called her to set up the interview, and the rest was history.
+Lacey had called her to set up the interview, and the rest was history.
 Thea had been a slam-dunk for the job.
 They’d been working together like peanut butter and jelly ever since.
 They made an incredible team.

-Tess propped her hands on her hips, blowing her breath out slowly as she regarded her assistant.
+Lacey propped her hands on her hips, blowing her breath out slowly as she regarded her assistant.
 “Even hardworking volunteers like yourself deserve a break once in a while.”

 Thea slowly shook her head.
 “So, ah…I haven’t been completely honest with you.
 I’m a little more than a volunteer there.”

-Tess’s eyebrows flew heavenward.
+Lacey’s eyebrows flew heavenward.
 “Are you on staff?”

 “Are you kidding?”
 Thea made a scoffing sound.
 “Working for you is like having two full-time jobs.”